Oracle Licensing

 How Oracle Manages Concurrent Device Licensing

-• Concurrent Access: Licenses are based on the number of devices that can concurrently access the software.
+• Licenses are based on the number of devices simultaneously accessing Oracle software.

 Application-Specific Licensing